kedarmahale/kedarmahale.github.io/_posts/2021-05-31-trip-that-happened-part5.md

 <center><img src="/img/post6/nf.jpeg" alt=" " title=" " height = "300 px" width = "400 px" ></center>
 <center><em> View from Nahargarh fort</em></center>

 Here you could see most of the houses painted red and so they call it "The Pink City".
-If I am not wrong, this is the fort where a shot from the film _Rand de basanti_ was shot.
+If I am not wrong, this is the fort where a shot from the film _Rang de basanti_ was shot.
 The pond shown in the film, which we saw was in really bad condition.
 The water was stagnant, and it was stinky.
 We looked around, clicked a lot of pictures, and decided to return.
 It was almost evening but wasn't dark yet.

 <center><img src="/img/post6/nf1.jpeg" alt=" " title=" " height = "300 px" width = "400 px" ></center>
 <center><em> The pond</em></center>